Effects of resolution inhomogeneity in large-eddy simulation: Conclusion

 \section{Conclusion}

-Practical LES of high Reynolds number turbulent flows often requires discretizations with highly inhomogeneous resolution.
-As resolved turbulence convects through a coarsening grid, the portion of the resolved turbulence that can no longer be resolved by the grid must be transferred to the subgrid scales.
-A model for the inhomogeneous part of the commutator $\C^I$ is required to provide this additional transfer; however, $\C^I$ is often ignored in practice because of the modeling challenges involved, leading to commutation error.
-In this paper, we investigate the commutator and corresponding commutation error as related to the implicit filter, which is defined through a projection onto the underlying discretization.
-Modeling of the commutator in the context of implicit filtering is the fundamental difficulty introduced by resolution inhomogeneity in LES and is of particular importance for practical LES applications, which often rely solely on implicit filtering.
+\gryr{ Practical LES of high Reynolds number turbulent flows often requires inhomogeneous resolution.
+The inhomogeneous part of the commutator $\C^I$ is responsible for transferring energy between resolved and unresolved scales as a consequence of the resolution inhomogeneity, and so it must be modeled.
+However, $\C^I$ is often ignored in practice leading to commutation error.
+In this paper, we investigate the commutator and corresponding commutation error as related to filters that include a discrete projection. }